The International Investigations Review: China

 From an administrative perspective, authorities with investigative powers include:

-- the State Administration for Market Regulation (SAMR), which oversees market regulation, food safety, healthcare compliance, advertisement violations, competition violations, commercial bribery, anti-monopoly, etc.; and its subsidiary bureaus, including the administrations for market regulations (AMRs) at the provincial, municipal and county levels;
+- the State Administration for Market Regulation (SAMR), which oversees market regulation, food safety, healthcare compliance, advertisement violations, competition violations, commercial bribery, anti-monopoly, etc.; and its subsidiary bureaus, including administrations for market regulations (AMRs) at the provincial, municipal and county levels;

 - the National Development and Reform Commission and its subsidiary bureaus, responsible for overall planning and control of the national economy, and investigating price-related violations;